felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 feel is ironic is that I had to overcome learning anxiety to realize this was precisely the problem holding me back from learning.
-In other words, as I was writing *"help overcome learning anxiety (<- I have that!)"*, I hadn't realized that, precisely at that moment, I was mostly healed.
+In other words, as I was writing *"help overcome learning anxiety (<- I have that!)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.

 Let's back up a bit to give you better context and hopefully walk you through the steps taken to untangle this mental knot.